-Tea is served at the table on a metal tray, accompanied by small glass glasses in the shape of a cane decorated with various colors.
+Tea is served at the table on a metal tray, accompanied by small glass glasses in the shape of a cane decorated with various colours.

 Where to buy Moroccan Decor?

-Several villages in Morocco offer real Moroccan Decor but to access them, it is not easy.
+Several villages in Morocco offer real Moroccan Décor, but it is not easy to access them.

 That's why Benisouk helps these people to share their creations with the world.